Philip H. Gordon: Clinton administration

 From 1998 to 1999, he served as the Director for European Affairs at the National Security Council under President Bill Clinton.

+Gordon was a senior fellow at the Brookings Institution was 1999 to 2009, focusing his scholarship on Turkey, Iraq, and U.S.-Europe relations.
+He co-authored five books on France, Turkey, Iraq, and the Middle East.

 Obama administration

+Gordon was a senior foreign policy advisor for Barack Obama's 2008 presidential campaign.

-From 2013 to 2015, Gordon served as Special Assistant to the President and White House Coordinator for the Middle East, North Africa, and the Gulf Region.
-Prior to joining the National Security Council staff, he served as Assistant Secretary of State for European and Eurasian Affairs under Secretary of State Hillary Clinton from May 2009 to March 2013.
-During his time as Assistant Secretary, Gordon prioritized cooperation with Europe on global issues; promoting U.S. commercial and business interests; extending stability, prosperity and democracy to Eastern Europe, the Balkans and the Caucasus; and developing bilateral cooperation with Russia and with Turkey.
+In the Obama administration, Gordon served as Assistant Secretary of State for European and Eurasian Affairs under Secretary of State Hillary Clinton from May 2009 to March 2013.

+On March 11, 2013, Gordon was appointed Special Assistant to the President and Coordinator for the Middle East, North Africa, and the Gulf Region at the NSC.
+According to the Daily Beast, Gordon did not have much experience with the Israeli–Palestinian conflict, but was appointed due to his experience in the federal bureaucracy.

 Council on Foreign Relations

+After he stepped down from the Obama administration, Gordon was one of the biggest boosters of the Iran nuclear deal.
+He has been described as associated with the progressive wing of the national security continuum.

 Between the Obama and Biden administrations, Gordon worked as the Mary and David Boies senior fellow in U.S. foreign policy at the Council on Foreign Relations, where he focused on U.S. foreign policy, the Middle East, and Europe.
 He was also a Senior Adviser at Albright Stonebridge Group.